pulp-platform/astral/doc/mini_doc.md

 _So far, only the vanilla flavor has been tested._

 Ensure that Vivado is in the `$PATH`.
-By default, the `VIVADO` variable is left empty.
-If the Vivado binaries directory is included in your `$PATH`, no further configuration is required.
+By default, the `VIVADO` variable is left empty, but a submodule overrides it when invoking Vivado-related Makefile targets.
+If the Vivado binaries directory is included in your `$PATH`, it is required to explicitly do `export VIVADO=`.
 Otherwise, adjust it according to your setup.

 #### Vanilla bitstream